ibm-cloud-docs/vpc/vpn-onprem-strongswan.md

 The following example configuration shows how to set up two route-based tunnels between the strongSwan and VPN for VPC.

-1. To enable ipforwarding, enter the following command:
+1. To enable IP forwarding, enter the following command:

    ```sh
    sudo sysctl -w net.ipv4.conf.all.forwarding=1